bfla/brianChallenge/README.md

 - `/collaborations` and `/collaborationInvites` are actually separate things, so they each get their own separate `POST` route and their own separete Route file.
 - This results in more routes and more route files, but it keeps each route simple and modular and makes it easy to abstract the data into a concern.
 - It might be tempting to put these into one Route file...
 No!
 Don't do it!
+- Something like `works/:id/inviteCollaborator/:user` could also work.
+But it gets messy if something changes and we need to add collaborations to other types of objects...
+Or maybe we decide we need to add collaborations to multiple works simultaneously...

 ##The Route:
 - The route is only for routing.